toihid/todoly-api/README.md

 📌 Notes

-Ensure MongoDB is running locally.
+Make sure MongoDB is running locally.

 Date and time fields are strings: